-[Video] Little Boy Dies Under Sedation During Dental Procedure
+Little Boy Dies Under Sedation During Dental Procedure [Video]

-A little boy dies under sedation during a dental procedure, WJACTV reports.
+A little boy died under sedation during a dental procedure, WJACTV reports.
 The boy was undergoing a procedure at a pediatric dentist when he suddenly passed away.

-A mothers worst nightmare occurred when her four-year-old son fell asleep and never woke up during a dental procedure last Friday in Washington state.
+A mother’s worst nightmare occurred when her 4-year-old son fell asleep and never woke up during a dental procedure last Friday in Washington state.
 The mother still has no idea what happened to cause her son to pass away.

 Mykel Peterson was undergoing the procedure at Must Love Kids Pediatric Dentistry and something went terribly wrong.
 According to his mother, Thmeka Curry, Mykel was a bit squirmy during the last dental visit, so the dentist thought it would be a good idea to sedate him.
-He was put to sleep by a anesthesiologist, but when he wasn’t waking up, his mother began to panic.
+He was put to sleep by an anesthesiologist, but when he wasn’t waking up, his mother began to panic.

 Boy, 4, dies after anesthesia used in dental procedure – https://t.co/i1gtFPNoIv: https://t.co/i1gtFPNoIv Boy, 4,… https://t.co/DQcOrGan93 pic.twitter.com/W1nJQkEt7E